 Wow time flies!
-We are only a tad over month away from our re-opening for the 2018 garden seasons.
+We are only a month away from our re-opening for the 2021 garden seasons.
 So get your garden books out and your thinking caps on.
 Recall what worked last year and what didn’t; but irregardless of whether it worked or not, it won’t work unless the dirt is ideal for plant growth.

 Getting an early start during the late winter and early spring season in your garden can help make gardening much easier for you while also making life for your plants much better.
 There are plenty of ways to start preparing for spring in the late winter, either by fertilizing, loosening soil, or by adding compost/organic matter to soil.
 This is also the best time to ensure you have the proper soil for whatever you’re planning to grow this year.
 There are plenty of different types of soil and it’s important to ensure you have the right soil for the right plants.
 An early start now will help alleviate work later while also ensuring your plants have the right soil to thrive this spring.